hannobraun/cnc-mill/README.md

 - ARC and HG seem like good options, given the size and available documentation.
 - Especially the HIWIN documentation is nice.
 But in the Sorotec store, HIWIN is also twice as expensive as the Sorotec-branded stuff.

+I would need, per axis:

+- 2 rails
+- 4 carriages

+So 6 rails and 12 carriages overall.

 ### Ball Screws

 Much like with linear rails, I figure that the best I can practically do on linear actuators are ball screws.
 I will do my research on that, and might scale back to something cheaper, if it turns out to be necessary.